mariakahale/mariakahale/README.md

 I'm in my third year of Electrical and Computer engineering ('26 + Coop) at the [University of Toronto](https://www.ece.utoronto.ca) with a passion for energy and software solutions.
 ##### Looking for Summer 2025 opportunities to innovate and make an impact in tech, finance, and power systems.
 Let's connect!

-Check out my portfolio to see more of what I’ve worked on:
+Check out my portfolio below to see more of what I’ve worked on:
 ```
 - Battery Management Systems
 - Renewable Energy & EV Projects